isomerpages/govtech-stp/_periodic-commuting-arrangement/02a-pca-faq.md

 Your employee is required to undergo a COVID-19 PCR test on the 14th day of his/her SHN period.
 An SMS message and email notification will be sent to the employer/employee by the 11th day of the employee’s SHN period.
 The notification will indicate the employee’s test date, time of test and designated test site for the COVID-19 PCR test.
 Employers are then expected to inform their employees of the appointment details.

-If the employee/employer does not receive a notification containing the details of the employee’s COVID-19 PCR test date, time and designated test site <u>by the 11th day</u> of the employee’s SHN period, please contact us at <COVID_SafeTravelEnquiries@mti.gov.sg> with the employee’s name and FIN(for work pass holder) or NRIC (for Singapore PR), as well as your mobile number.
+If the employee/employer does not receive a notification containing the details of the employee’s COVID-19 PCR test date, time and designated test site <u>by the 11th day</u> of the employee’s SHN period, please contact us at 6812 5555 with the employee’s name and FIN(for work pass holder) or NRIC (for Singapore PR), as well as your mobile number.

 #### 34. My employee is unable to go for his/her COVID-19 test on the scheduled date.
 Who can I contact to reschedule a new swab appointment?